romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-As a GitHub Actions administrator, which of the following practices should be included in your organizational use policies for GitHub Actions?
+Q: As a GitHub Actions administrator, which of the following practices should be included in your organizational use policies for GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Regularly audit and review actions to ensure compliance with security standards and organizational policies**